Republic of Ireland national under-21 football team

-The Republic of Ireland national under-21 football team, is the national under-21 football team of the Republic of Ireland and is controlled by the Football Association of Ireland.
+The Republic of Ireland national under-21 football team is a representative team of Irish football players.
+It is governed by the Football Association of Ireland and represents them at Under-21 level against the national teams of other national associations.
 The team played its first match in 1978 and has competed in the UEFA European Under-21 Championship since 1988.

 History

 As a European under-21 team, the Republic of Ireland participates in the UEFA European Under-21 Championship, which takes place every two years.
 There is no Under-21 World Cup, although there is an Under-20 World Cup.
 Ireland did not enter the first five Under-21 Championships, entering for the first time in 1988 but failing to qualify.
 Ireland have never qualified for the European Under-21 Championships.